cfengine/cfengine-community-advisory-board/charter.md

 be reserved for active individual contributors who are not employees of CFEngine, Inc.

+Of the 5 seats no two members shall be from the same organization.

 ## Operation

 The CFEngine Community Advisory Board is authorized to seek advice and counsel